devsecfranklin/cloud-scripts/README.md

 ## AWS

-Execute the script once for each VPC (such as mgmt, trust, and untrust).
+Execute the script once for each VPC.

 Example:

 ```sh
 cd aws